ncsu-landscape-dynamics/pops-core/README.md

 git submodule update --remote
 ```

-## Compiling and testing using CMake
+## Compile and test

+Here we are assuming that you use Linux command line or equivalent
+and you have CMake and C++ compiler installed.
+We are testing with GNU GCC with (`g++`) and GNU make (`make`),
+but many of other tools supported by CMake should work too.
+See CMake documentation for different ways of compiling.

+First download the source code (as a ZIP file and unpack it or use Git
+to get it from the Git repository).

-Configure the project and use build directory for configure and build
+Configure the project and use directory called `build` for configure and
-outputs:
+build outputs:

 ```
 cmake -S . -B build